S-7mza/project-dashboard-template/communication/COMM_06_QA_VALIDATION.md

 - Confirm how we will **validate the dashboard** from a business, data, and performance standpoint and agree on go/no-go criteria.

 **Proposed slot:** Week X, Day Y – 90–120 minutes
-**Participants:** QA lead, Product Owner, business key users, BI/dev team, PM, Tech Manager
+**Participants:** QA lead, Product Owner, business key users, BI/dev team, Tech Manager

 Please keep this time reserved.
 A detailed agenda and pre-work will follow.